 Yes, you can run one of our free scans, such as driver's license, passport, or SSN scans to find out if your personal information was found as part of a data breach, account leak, posted public records event, or any other identity records incident that might affect your profile.

 Whenever we find on the Internet a combination of some of your personally identifiable information, together with a record that matches one of your identification documents, it is considered a breach of your personal information.
 We recommend scanning your records to see if you already had any associated data breaches or exposures.

 Some examples of state-issued identity documents include driver's licenses, issued by each state's Department of Motor Vehicles, liquor identification cards, professional certifications and degrees, insurance cards, state tax identifications, marriage certificates, divorce decrees, state employment documents, and other forms of ID.

 Some of the examples of federally issued identity documents include passports or passport cards, military IDs, IRS and tax identification documents, immigration documents such as green cards, visas, and travel IDs, social security cards, federal professional licenses, and other federally recognized forms of personal identification and records.

 Some of the examples of privately issued identity documents include internal identification cards, issued by a person's employer, university, or school, credit and debit cards, auto insurance cards, health insurance cards, library cards, access passes, professional licenses, clinic, doctor, or hospital records and other forms of identity documents.

-Yes, simply use one of our free scans to quickly check if any of your personal information had been involved or reported as part of a data breach or other identity incident event.
+Yes, use one of our free scans to quickly check if your personal information has been involved or is reported as part of a data breach or other identity incident.
 You'll also see all exposed records and details that are publicly available about you online.